 The discovery of Biocyclic Humus Soil and its amazing proprieties at Biocyclic Park in Kalamata/Greece has been quite recent, although in old times farmers were not unaware of the characteristics of "old compost".
-The first research on this topic has started at the University of Athens.1
+The first research on this topic has started at the University of Athens.

 A precondition for gaining a material which has the characteristics of humus soil is to produce high quality compost exclusively from plant materials.
+It is essential to initiate right from the beginning a controlled process in order to avoid losses in nutrients during the first phase of thermal aerobic fermentation and to reduce emission of gases and leachate.
+By monitoring temperature and CO2 content of the windrows both, frequency of turning the material and water added can be determined exactly.
+The result at the end of the process is a nutrient and structure stabilized compost.
 Once having produced a high-quality fully ripe plant-based compost which is characterized by a high water retention capacity and a balanced composition of nutrients (C:N ratio), the material can be used in agriculture.
 Due to the fact, that the compost, even if it is ripe, still has some components which are water-soluble, it is usually mixed up with soil in order to avoid burnings at the root system, especially if used for seedlings or young plants.
 This is something which will be different when the compost has become humus soil.

-Please see the following table in order to understand the differences between common compost and humus soil.
+Have a look to the following table in order to understand the differences between common compost and humus soil.

-Characteristics Compost Humus soil Smell Like forest soil Almost no smell Volume Declines while using it Remains almost unchanged over years Nitrogen content 1.2-2.0% More than 2.5% C:N ratio 12-20 8-12 Specific weight 600-700g per litre 700-800g per litre Water solubility of nutrients A considerable portion of nutrients can be washed out by irrigation water or rain No nutrients washed out by irrigation water or rain Sensitiveness May be used only in small amounts when used for seedlings No restriction, may be used in every stage of development from seed to fruiting period without mixing with other materials Plant growth Vigorous Extremely vigorous with unusual but not unnatural shape Plant health Good health, better than without compost Extremely healthy, almost no fungicides necessary Stress resistence Resistant against draught Resistant against draught, heat and even slight frost Yield Good and stable yields if applied every year Very good yields, much higher than expected, increasing year by year if grown in pure humus soil without other soil added.
+Characteristics Ripe Compost Humus soil (min.
+10 years) Smell Like forest soil Almost no smell Volume Declines while using it Remains almost unchanged over years Nitrogen content 1.2-2.0% More than 2.5% C:N ratio 12-20 8-12 Specific weight 600-700g per litre 700-800g per litre Water solubility of nutrients A considerable portion of nutrients can be washed out by irrigation water or rain No nutrients washed out by irrigation water or rain Sensitiveness May be used only in small amounts when used for seedlings No restriction, may be used in every stage of development from seed to fruiting period without mixing with other materials Plant growth Vigorous Extremely vigorous with unusual but not unnatural shape Plant health Good health, better than without compost Extremely healthy, almost no fungicides necessary Stress resistence Resistant against draught Resistant against draught, heat and even slight frost Yield Good and stable yields if applied every year Very good yields, much higher than expected, increasing year by year if grown in pure humus soil without other soil added.